Information for the 2021-2022 School Year

-Students enrolled in Niagara University’s graduate programs should apply for financial aid for the 2013-2014 academic year (which begins with summer 2013 session) by submitting the 2013-14 Free Application for Federal Student Aid (FAFSA) and the Niagara University Financial Aid Application.
+Students enrolled in Niagara University’s graduate programs should apply for financial aid for the 2021-2022 academic year (which begins with summer 2021 session) by submitting the 2021-2022 Free Application for Federal Student Aid (FAFSA) and the Niagara University financial aid application.

-Because of new federal verification requirements, we suggest students complete the FAFSA after they have submitted their federal tax returns for 2012.
-The new verification requirements require income to be verified either by using the IRS Data Retrieval Process at the time you are completing the FAFSA electronically, OR you will need to request from the IRS and submit a Federal IRS Tax Transcript to the Financial Aid Office.
-Using the IRS Data Retrieval Process at the time of filing your FAFSA will be the easiest and most efficient way to apply for federal aid for 2013-14.
+The verification requirements require income to be verified either by using the IRS Data Retrieval Process at the time you are completing the FAFSA electronically, OR you will need to request from the IRS and submit a Federal IRS Tax Transcript to the Financial Aid Office.
+Using the IRS Data Retrieval Process at the time of filing your FAFSA will be the easiest and most efficient way to apply for federal aid for 2021-22.

 - Free Application for Federal Student Aid (FAFSA).
-You should apply online at www.fafsa.gov, preferably after you have completed your 2012 federal tax return and use the IRS Data Retrieval process when completing the FAFSA.
-If you have a PIN, you can electronically sign your FAFSA.
-If you need a PIN, apply online at www.pin.ed.gov.
+You should apply online at www.fafsa.ed.gov and use the IRS Data Retrieval process when completing the FAFSA.
+If you have a FSA ID, you can electronically sign your FAFSA.
+If you need a FSA ID, apply online at fsa.ed.gov.

-Under the new federal regulations, Financial Aid Offices can no longer accept signed copies of tax returns.
-Federal regulations require either submitting the IRS tax transcript or using the IRS Data Retrieval through FAFSA on the Web at www.fafsa.gov.
+Under federal regulations, Financial Aid Offices can no longer accept signed copies of tax returns.
+Federal regulations require either submitting the IRS tax transcript or using the IRS Data Retrieval through FAFSA on the Web at www.fafsa.ed.gov.